-As women, we give in so many ways.
+We women give in so many ways.
 It’s just what we do.

 As a young mom, I remember feeling absolutely drained and sleep-deprived pretty much every day of the week, for years on end.